usanindenis/JsonTree/README.md

-# JspnTree
+# JsonTree
-JspnTree to work with path 'path_header.path_child'
+JsonTree to work with path 'path_header.path_child'